Atharva2099/Trip.AI/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your Groq API key:
+3. Create a `.env` file in the root directory and add your API key:
 ```
 REACT_APP_GROQ_API_KEY=your_api_key_here
 ```